bstevens00/Data-Science-Portfolio/README.md

 # Brendan Stevens' Data Science Portfolio
 Hello!
 Welcome to my Data Science GitHub Portfolio.
+Please select a project from the Table of Contents below.
+It will take you to a nice README with visualizations and great details about the project of your interest!

 ## Table of Contents